bpickett/Pathway2Targets/README.md

 9) Number of therapeutics in phase 3 (1.5)
 10) Number of therapeutics in phase 4 (2)

 The output of Pathway2Targets is two tables that contain 1) a list of targets, prioritized by the weighted score calculated by the 10 criteria; and 2) a list of existing therapeutics in the OpenTargets database that are prioritized by the same 10 criteria.
+The software will also download the 10 Reactome pathways that contain the most therapeutic targets.

 ## Input Requirements
 Pathway2Targets requires a comma-separated value (csv) file as input.
 This file should contain, at a minimum, a list of 1) pathway names from Reactome, 2) their associated p-values.